 Dog sledding is a real experience - there is quite simply nothing like the sensation of being in control of your dogsled and husky team.

 At Tervola Husky Tours, we take animal welfare seriously.
-Our holiday companies use husky farms that they have visited personally where possible and usually have long-standing relationships we have.
+Our holiday companies use husky farms that they have visited personally where possible and usually have long-standing relationships.
 Our husky farm was happy to answer questions about their dogs – the number that we spoke to or researched for this article had reams of information on their site.
 But there are some ways in which we can all move towards even more responsible husky sledding.
-There are many husky farms in Lapland, you can enjoy your husky sled with most of the well-known farm owners.
+There are many husky farms in Lapland.
+You can enjoy your husky sled with most of the well-known farm owners.

-Choose to sled through beautiful lowland landscapes of frozen lakes and forest or in spectacular mountain scenery or on the river, staying overnight in wilderness cabins or even winter camping.
+Choose to sled through beautiful lowland landscapes of frozen lakes and forest or spectacular mountain scenery or on the river, staying overnight in wilderness cabins, or even winter camping.

-If you choose winter camping in the night you will stop at one of the cabins along the way, which offer accommodation of simple but comfortable and cozy standard.
-After seeing to the needs of the dogs in the evening, you retire to the warmth of the cabins for dinner and a chance to reflect on the day's mushing adventures.
-There are also wood-fired Finnish Sauna facilities at some of the overnight stops - a wonderful way to relax after a nice adventure day on the trail!
+If you choose winter camping at night, you will stop at one of the cabins along the way, which offer accommodation of simple but comfortable and cozy standards.
+After seeing to the dogs' needs in the evening, you retire to the warmth of the cabins for dinner and a chance to reflect on the day's mushing adventures.
+There are also wood-fired Finnish Sauna facilities at some of the overnight stops - a fantastic way to relax after a nice adventure day on the trail.

 Check Our Other Activities